Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus

 I've always been fascinated by scary movies.
-We (some of us anyway) actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre.
+We actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre (some of us, anyway).

 At least, that's the idea.
 However, horror films are often uninspired, bland, or overly reliant on gore, and they frequently land low ratings from critics.
 Often even the better-received films disappoint most audiences.
 Don't believe me?
 Let's examine the five most overrated scary movies and reveal suggestions for better viewing!
 I won't spoil any of these movies, but believe me, you'd probably be better off if I did.